-There are also what are called ‘undated gilts’.
-Undated gilts, as the name implies, are designed to carry on paying interest forever, without ever being redeemed.
+You can also buy ‘undated gilts’.
+As the name implies, these theoretically carry on paying interest forever, without ever being redeemed.
 However, you have to be a bit careful with them, since they’re not actually as undated as they sound and some could actually get redeemed in due course.
-They tend to have low interest rates and therefore their price tends to be quite a lot lower than £100.
+They tend to have low interest rates and therefore their price tends to be quite a lot lower.

 Gilts have a specific price at which you buy them, and that price is generally related to how impressive their interest rate seems at the time.

 If basic Bank of England interest rates are low, the rates on bonds will look good so the price of gilts generally will be higher – in other words you pay a premium, more than ‘par’ (face value).
 This means that what you actually make overall on the bond (the amount it all adds up to when the term of the bond ends) will go down.
 However, if basic Bank of England interest rates go up then bond rates will look unimpressive so their price will fall (it will be sold ‘under par’) and therefore their overall bond yields will rise.

 For example, a bond with a face value of £100 might sell for £105, meaning at a £5 premium.
 Or, you might find a bond of £100 value selling at £95 meaning you bought at a discount.

 Think of it like buying concert tickets.
 You can buy them from the venue at the face value – or from a second-hand dealer.
 If the concert is sold out and really popular, the price will be higher than the face value on the ticket.
 If they can’t sell out the seats, you could get a discounted ticket that costs less than the face value.